 Born in Scotland and raised in New Zealand, Jay (David J Penman) grew up in a musical family immersed in traditional British folk music.
 For many years Jay has been a member of four part family A-Capella group The PENMANS.
 With Welsh heritage, Sadie’s love for singing is instinctive.
 From jazz & blues to world & roots music, Sadie has performed with accomplished musicians, theatre and cabaret enriching her spellbinding vocal ability.

-Sadie and Jay have been performing as a duo in and beyond the Brisbane folk and festival scene for the past five years.
-They have had two very successful tours in the UK in 2016 and 2018.
-Most recently they were guests at Upton Upon Severn and Great North Folk Festivals.
-“Song Already Written” from their album ‘Rogue Folk” won first place in the Great North’s song competition.
+For the past six years Sadie and Jay have been performing as a duo in and beyond the Brisbane folk and festival scene.
+They’ve had two very successful tours in the UK in 2016 and 2018 with a third scheduled for 2020.
+Most recently they were guests at Upton Upon Severn and Great North Folk Festivals in the UK and they were the headline act for New Zealand’s Hamilton Folk Festival in 2019.

 Richard Grainger – British folk singer/songwriter & Festival Director

 “Sadie & Jay – fabulous duo, highly professional with exquisite arrangements of songs in the folk and acoustic style.
 Sadie is a beautiful singer and is the double bass player, while Jay provides expert well worked guitar accompaniments.
 Both take lead vocal and their harmonies make the hairs on the back of your head curl.”